Shiriow/EOXOA/README.md

 ---

-You can contact me on Discord: Shiri#7034, or find me in the [r/EtrianOdyssey Discord Server](https://discord.com/invite/8jsCx6F)
+You can contact me on Discord: shirielmyre, or find me in the [r/EtrianOdyssey Discord Server](https://discord.com/invite/8jsCx6F)

 All Overhauled classes have their level gates removed